davgothic/kapow-setup/README.md

 5) Run `grunt` to build the project and check for any Grunt errors

-5)  Run `vagrant up --provision` so that you can check for any front-end or theme errors using `my-project.dev` as the local domain.
+6)  Run `vagrant up --provision` to check for any front-end or theme errors via `my-project.dev`.